 Low grade means that the cells grow very slowly and may need little or no treatment for months or possibly years.
 The most common types include:

 - Lymphoplasmacytic lymphoma (also known as Waldenströ m´s macroglobulinaemia)

 - Small lymphocytic lymphoma

 To find out more about low-grade non-Hodgkin lymphoma download this booklet: Understanding low-grade non-Hodgkin lymphoma.

 High grade lymphomas grow more quickly.
 They usually cause symptoms and will need immediate treatment.
 The most common ones include:

 Non-Hodgkin lymphoma affects both men and women.
-About 600 people were diagnosed with it in Ireland in 2009.
+In 2017 It was estimated that more than 800 people are diagnosed with it in Ireland each year.